Bump Off Lover

-Bump Off Lover (爱杀17 (愛殺17, Ai Sha 17, love kill 17)) is a 2006 Taiwanese television series starring Angela Chang.
+Bump Off Lover (爱杀17 (愛殺17, Ai Sha 17, love kill 17)) is a 2006 Taiwanese television series starring Angela Zhang.

 It was broadcast on free-to-air China Television (CTV) (中視) from 19 February 2006 to 14 May 2006, every Sunday at 22:00 and cable TV Gala Television (GTV) Variety Show/CH 28 (八大綜合台) on 25 February 2006 to 20 May 2006, every Saturday at 21:30 to 23:00.

 The drama was nominated in 7 categories for the 41st Golden Bell Awards, winning 3: Best Writing for a Television Series, Best Supporting Actress (Shen Shi Hua) and Best Sound.
-Angela Chang was nominated for Best Actress for her role as Xu Yi Zhen/Xu Yi Jing.
+Angela Zhang was nominated for Best Actress for her role as Xu Yi Zhen/Xu Yi Jing.
 Other nominations include Best Film Editing, Best Lighting and Best Television Series.

 Synopsis

 She was only 17 years old when she was brutally murdered.
 And, a trial by media led her suspected killer to commit suicide.
 Now, her older sister wants to find out the truth, but it maybe uglier and deadlier than anyone can handle.